 In the aftermath, we learn what our family and our friends truly thought and all of the “Danger, Turn Back” and other toxic signs they saw but … respectfully, chose to keep quiet about so that you could figure things out for yourself.
 We ask ourselves, “Why?”
 Being fairly intelligent creatures, we don’t quite understand how things could be so obvious and in-your-face, yet we, in our “love goggles” never saw it coming.
-Well, here are a few “red flags” that we should never ignore.
-If your person displays these behaviors, wipe the lenses of those goggles and start paying attention.
+Well, here are a few relationship “red flags” that we should never ignore.
+If your person displays these toxic behaviors, wipe the lenses of those goggles and start paying attention.

 Attempting to Control Your Appearance